nottohave/planet-earth-site/README.md

 ### What I learned

 - I learned how to make navigation and planet tabs in javascript files.
 I learned to construct CSS styled components.
+The challenging part is where I have to construct the structure of HTML and CSS for mobile, tablet and desktop.
+Keeping the design to flow through and not break out is difficult.
+Also, I had to look up several sources to make a function in planet-tabs.js doing two tasks.
+One is to switch paragraph to structure, and the other is hide and display the image.

 ```html
   <p class="overview-src ff-sans-normal fs-600" id="overview">